joltai-io/MicroLLM/README.md

 # Research Notes

-> **Disclaimer:** The information below isn't backed by any research, it's just something to test out.
+> **Disclaimer:** The information below isn't backed by any research yet, it's an ongoing discovery to test out.

 ![Bee Image](./img/bee.png)